Louise Olsen recalls drawing with lipsticks during one of her first art classes as a young child.

 “School, from kindergarten, was something I had to get through to get to art school.”

-The couple, who met at the UNSW College of Fine Art (COFA), (now UNSW Art & Design), started design company Dinosaur Designs more than 30 years ago as a way of supporting their painting careers.
+The couple, who met at the UNSW College of Fine Art (COFA), (now UNSW Art & Design), started design company Dinosaur Designs with designer and UNSW alumna Liane Rossler more than 30 years ago, as a way of supporting the couple’s painting careers.

 “To set up a market stall and sell your paintings was possibly not the best idea – it’s not quite the environment you envisage,” Ormandy says.
 “So we came up with something more immediate – we painted earrings and t-shirts.
 It’s still painting.”